Reduces Surface Corrosion

 Nitric acid was long used as the only means to passivate stainless steel before studies showed that citric acid provided a safer, more effective process.
 Compared to nitric acid, citric acid is organic, non-hazardous, and safe to use.
 The citric passivation process emits no toxic fumes and can be disposed of at a much lower overall cost than nitric waste.

 Citric passivation has also been shown to perform equally if not better than both nitric and phosphorous passivation in numerous studies.
 A common method of evaluation, electron spectroscopy is used to analyze the ratio of chromium oxide to iron oxide found on passivated surfaces.
 The higher the ratio of chromium to iron, the more corrosion resistant the surface.
 While the nitric process resulted in an average ratio of 2.1 chrome to iron content, the citric passivation process returned an average of 2.36 chrome to iron content.
 While both processes will remove excess free iron and provide superior protection, the citric process is shown to be more effective at maximizing the protective chromium oxide layer.

 In another study sponsored by NASA, citric passivation was found to produce higher Fe/Cr oxide ratios than nitric while producing an oxide layer nearly 50% thicker than nitric on 316L coupons.

-While most grades of stainless can be passivated using nitric acid, there are some exceptions and variations in chemistry and temperature must be tightly controlled to meet industry specifications.
+While most grades of stainless steel can be passivated using nitric acid, there are some exceptions and variations in chemistry and temperature must be tightly controlled to meet industry specifications.
 There are 8 compositions of the nitric solutions depending on the grade of stainless steel and periodic testing specified.
-Comparatively, citric acid solutions can passivate the same range of stainless grades with a single solution.
+Comparatively, citric acid solutions can passivate the same range of stainless steel grades with a single solution.
 Variations in temperature are specified only as a means to control total immersion time.